chiffa/BioFlow/dev_log.rst

    2: we cannot necessary normalise all the vectors, since some proteins are affecting several proteins at the same time

+-  TODO: Add the 95% confidence interval for a given percision rate for the depth of sampling.
+   For instance if we want 95% confidence into the p_value with 95% confidence, we need to run not 25 samples, but rather 30 or something in that range.

 Utils module
 ------------